HISTORICAL CONSTITUTIONS

 It established a ‘Form of government to be democratic, republic and federal with residuary powers at the Centre’ along with Universal Adult suffrage.
 A range of fundamental rights was provided that closely resembled, and in some cases were identical to, the Congress-led constitutional proposals like the Nehru Report 1928.
 It set up bicameral legislatures, a judiciary and an executive at the Centre and States on lines similar to the Government of India Act 1935.

 The Hindusthan Constitution is arguably the only Historical Constitution that we know of which was produced by the Hindu nationalist strand of the Indian political landscape.
-Unfortunately, we have no idea of how it was received and if it had any political or constitutional purchase.
-We don’t even know if it was accepted or endorsed by the Hindu Mahasabha.
+Unfortunately, we do not have sufficient archival evidence at the moment to definitively get a sense of how it was received and if it had any political or constitutional purchase.

 That the Mahasabha was behind the Hindusthan Constitution is a claim made by Vikram Sampath’s Sarvarkar (Part 2): A Contested Legacy, 1924-1966, which happens to be sole work that contains some information about the document.
 Sampath further adds that this document resembles the Constitution of India and cites a Constituent Assembly member who found ‘agreement on the main features’ of the Hindusthan Constitution and the Constitution of India 1950.